AmirLorvand/Course-Work-1/README.md

 Possible improvements include:

-* Replacing hard-coded file paths with relative paths
 * Improving the book return logic so returned books are removed from the member’s borrowed list
 * Storing member data persistently in a file or database
 * Adding a graphical user interface
 * Improving error handling and validation
-* Refactoring the project into separate `src` and `tests` folders
+* Refactoring the project into separate `src`, `include`, and `tests` folders
+* Adding clearer test coverage for all core system operations

 ---

 ## Author

 **Amir Lorvand**

+Computer Science graduate with an interest in software development, artificial intelligence, machine learning, and data-driven systems.